What is International Humanitarian Law?

 Persons hors de combat

-Combatants who are no longer able to participate in combat are considered hors de combat and are protected from attack.
+Combatants who can no longer participate in combat are considered hors de combat and are protected from attack.
 A person hors de combat includes anyone who is wounded, sick, or shipwrecked, in the power of an adverse power, or clearly expresses their intention to surrender.

 Persons Deprived of their Liberty